Conditional Separation as a Binary Relation. A Coq Assisted Proof: A formal Pearl's d-separation definition

-We introduce in Definition~\ref{de:vertices-d-separated} a new binary relation between vertices: we say that two vertices are (conditionally) directionally separated if and only if all the \undirectedEdgePaths, having them as endpoints, are blocked.
-This definition mimics Pearl's d-separation, but with two differences: the graph is not supposed to be acyclic, and the separation is between vertices and not between disjoint subsets.
+We introduce in Definition~\ref{de:vertices-d-separated} a new binary relation between vertices: we say that two vertices are (conditionally) directionally separated if and only if the two vertices are different and all the \undirectedEdgePaths, having them as endpoints, are blocked (equivalently they are different and there does not exist an active \undirectedEdgePaths\ having them as endpoints).
+This definition mimics Pearl's d-separation~\citep{PEARL1986357}, but with two differences: the graph is not supposed to be acyclic, and the separation is between vertices and not between disjoint subsets.

 \begin{definition} Let \( \npOrientedGraph \) be a graph, and $\AgentSubsetW\subset\VERTEX$ be a subset of vertices.
 We denote